KyleM99/Proinnteach/README.md

 I would like this website to be easy to use, and simple to navigate.
 Along with making my own reservation system, I would like this website to stand out compared to other restaurant sites as if this was one of the most exclusive restaurants out there.

 ## Bug Testing
 In gitpod it shows my css perfectly, but when I deploy the code on github it doesnt take the body colour i have placed to get colours right.
+[That seems to have fixed the issue]

 ## Deployment